 I recently received a message from somebody in my Facebook Group.
-In his message, he said, “When people look at my appearance, they just run.”
-Now, a bit further on in the message, he said, “I don’t really understand why people run away from me.”
-I thought that was really interesting.
+In his message, he said, “When people look at my appearance, they just rA bit furtherer on in the message, he said, “I don’t understand why people run away from me.”
+I thought that was interesting.
 Can somebody really be too ugly for love?
-One story that many guys have going on in their head is that they feel too ugly for love.
+One story many guys have going on in their heads is that they feel too ugly for love.

-But, before I get started, I have to say: an amazing job for this person for being so open and honest about feeling like this.
-It is really amazing when people start to acknowledge something like that.
+But, before I start, I have to say: a fantastic job to this person for being so open and honest about feeling like this.
+It is wonderful when people begin to acknowledge something like that.
 A big part of why I’m so proud of people saying something like that is that it means they are ready for change.
-They are ready to challenge themselves and to create a life that is better for them.
+They are prepared to challenge themselves and create a life that is better for them.

-But let’s get back to the message, and let’s break it down.
+But let’s get back to the message and break it down.

-First I want to highlight some reasons why stories like “I feel unattractive” show up in our lives.
-Then I want to share potential things that we can do to turn those stories around.
+First, I want to highlight why stories like “I feel unattractive” show up in our lives.
+Then I want to share possible things we can do to turn those stories around.

 It is essential to understand that when people feel like this, it might not necessarily be true that they are unattractive.
-In fact, I looked at this person’s profile on Facebook, and I actually saw they have a lot of friends.
+I looked at this person’s profile on Facebook and saw they have many friends.
 Not everybody is running away from him at all.
 You can start to see the contradiction in the story that developed in his mind.
 First, he says, “People are running away because of my appearance.”
 And then he says, “Well, I don’t know why people are running away from me.”

 What causes the stories in our head

-A lot of people have stories in their mind that negatively influence their lives.
-The question is, why do we create these stories and how did these stories come into existence?
+Many people have stories in their minds that negatively influence their lives.
+The question is, why do we create these stories, and how did these stories come into existence?
 There are a few reasons why this is happening.

 Experience and environment

 First of all, experience.
-For example, if a person doesn’t think that they are very intelligent, it could be because they’ve been surrounded by people that are scoring better marks in school or college.
-Or they have a family that believes that to be deemed intelligent, they need to score certain marks at school, and if they don’t have those, they might think that they’re not that smart.
+For example, if a person doesn’t think they are very intelligent, it could be because they’ve been surrounded by people scoring better marks in school or college.
+Or they have a family that believes that to be deemed intelligent, they need to achieve certain marks at school, and if they don’t have those, they might think that they’re not that smart.

 The same happens with feeling attractive.
-In the world we live in, there are certain standards that we think are making a man beautiful.
-And there are different ones, For example, you need to have muscles, a smooth chest and lots of tattoos.?
-If you don’t fit that image, then it is easy for you to start to feel you are not beautiful.
+In the world we live in, there are standards that we think make a person beautiful.
+And there are different ones.
+For example, you need a muscular body, a smooth chest and lots of tattoos.
+If you don’t fit that image, it is easy for you to start to feel you are not beautiful.
 Also, other people will measure you against those standards.
-Those are just a few different reasons why we feel we don’t meet the standards.
+Those are a few different reasons why we don’t meet the standards.

 The standards we set for ourselves

-Second of all, we have these standards ourselves and that’s why we are feeling, we don’t conform.
-Or the experience of people around us and the way we are being judged is telling us that we’re not attractive.
+Second, we have these standards ourselves, which is why we feel we don’t conform.
+Or the experience of people around us and how we are being judged tells us that we’re not attractive.
 Of course, this can happen to everybody.
-As I said, you don’t need to be conforming to that ideal image but even for people that conform to that ideal image, it’s still possible that people like that tell the same story.
+As I said, you don’t need to conform to that ideal image, but even for people that fit that perfect image, it’s still possible they tell themselves the same story.

-So experience and the standards we set for ourselves are key factors in why we develop these stories.
+So our experience and the standards we set for ourselves are critical factors in why we develop these stories.